neutrinojs/neutrino/docs/presets.md

 pattern, and no escape hatches that force you into maintaining the entire configuration should you need to make changes.

-Presets can be easily distributing by publishing them to npm or GitHub and installing them in your project.
+Presets can be easily distributed by publishing them to npm or GitHub and installing them in your project.
 This also allows others to discover and build projects based on your own presets.